markgodiy/PUG/PowerShell_tips.md

 3. **Microsoft Learn**

     - PowerShell Scripting Blog series.
 From August 2004, retired February 2021.
-Excellent collection of blogs related to PowerShell, varying from simple examples to deep-dives into various applications of PowerShell.
+Excellent collection of blog-style articles related to PowerShell, varying from simple examples to deep-dives into various applications of PowerShell.

     - PowerShell Online Documentation